air-yan/air-yan.github.io/_posts/2018-12-12-Generative-Learning-Algorithm.md

 toc_sticky: true
 category: Machine Learning
 excerpt: "This post is a translation for one of Wei's posts in his machine learning notes."
-title: Machine Learning Translation to Chinese
+title: Generative Learning Algorithm in Chinese
 ---
 **Please note** This post is a study note translated to Chinese by me.
 Click [here](https://wei2624.github.io/MachineLearning/sv_generative_model/) to see the original English version in Wei's homepage.